top of page

 Bill Bengen's research did not account for the costs that may be incurred when taking a retirement income.
 There are many to consider, and our blog, 'How much does a financial adviser cost for retirement planning (and am I getting good value)?' looks at these in more detail, including the following:

-Recall from challenge one that for a 50% stock portfolio with zero costs, the historical safe withdrawal rate (SWR) was 3.35%, with the money running out after around 21 years (nine years short of a 30-year retirement horizon).
-If we apply a 1% per annum (pa) total cost, the SWR has fallen to 2.97%.
-Note that this is less than the 1% reduction in SWR that we might expect.
-In poor scenarios (i.e., those that tend to produce the worst-case historical SWRs), the costs tend to drop in line with the portfolio value (assuming fees are calculated on a percentage of the invested assets basis).
-In contrast, inflation-adjusted withdrawals tend to increase over time, meaning that in these unfavourable scenarios, the fees are relatively small compared to the withdrawals and, hence, have a smaller impact than might be expected.
+Recall that for a 50/50% global portfolio with zero costs, the historical SWR was 3.32%.
+If we apply a total cost of 1% per annum (pa), the SWR falls to 2.94%.
+Note that this is less than a 1% reduction in SWR that we might expect.
+In poor scenarios (i.e., those that tend to produce the worst-case historical SWRs), costs tend to decline in line with portfolio value (assuming fees are calculated on a percentage-of-invested-assets basis).
+In contrast, inflation-adjusted withdrawals tend to increase over time, so in these unfavourable scenarios the fees are relatively small compared to the withdrawals and hence have a smaller impact than might be expected.

-As an aside, the levels of these fees are unfortunately more common than you might expect or hope, and we'd suggest that if you have a retirement pot of a similar size to David and Samantha, you can access retirement planning at a far lower cost.
+Typical total costs for those using a financial adviser are estimated at around 1.8% per annum.
+If we increase the total costs from 1% to 2.5% per annum (to evaluate the upper end of the fee range), the SWR reduces to 2.40%.
+As an aside, the levels of these fees are, unfortunately, more common than you might expect or hope, and we'd suggest that if you have a retirement pot of a similar size to David and Samantha, you can access retirement planning at a far lower cost.

 Challenge Six: 30-year retirement horizon

-Bengen's research examined portfolio sustainability for a minimum 30-year retirement, which we have applied to challenges one to five.
+Bengen's research examined portfolio sustainability for a minimum 30-year retirement, which we have applied to challenges one through five.
 Timeline can incorporate the Office of National Statistics (ONS) survival rates, and we can use this option to forecast when either David or Samantha has a survival probability of 10% or less.
 At their retirement ages of 60 and 55, respectively, this 10% survival probability would occur when Samantha is 100, increasing the retirement horizon from 30 to 45 years.
+The retirement pot now having to last an extra 15 years reduces the SWR from 3.32% to 2.77%.

 Challenge Seven: Not evaluating whether the money is likely to outlast the retiree